Rua Augusta Arch: Features

 Because of the top cornice's great height (over 100 ft), the figures above it had to be made colossal.
 The female allegory of Glory, which is dressed in peplos and measures 23 ft, stands on a three-step throne and holds two crowns.
-Valor is personified by an amazon, partially covered with chlamys and wearing a high-crested helmet with dragon patterns, which were the symbols of the House of Braganza. her left hand holds the parazonium, with a trophy of flags behind.
+Valor is personified by an amazon, partially covered with chlamys and wearing a high-crested helmet with dragon patterns, which were the symbols of the House of Braganza.
+Her left hand holds the parazonium, with a trophy of flags behind.
 The Genius encompasses a statue of Jupiter behind his left arm.
-At his left side are the attributes of writing and arts.
+On his left side are the attributes of writing and arts.

 The four statues over the columns, made by Victor Bastos, represent Nuno Alvares Pereira and Sebastião José de Carvalho e Melo, Marquis of Pombal on the right, and Vasco da Gama and Viriatus on the left.
 The two recumbent figures represent the rivers Tagus and Douro.

+The arch holds these figures to represent Portuguese history and show their dominance by incorporating a triumphal arch, as they were victoriously rebuilding the city from the damages.

 It appeared as the arch through which the Lilliputians wheeled Lemuel Gulliver in the 1996 miniseries Gulliver's Travels.